 Peace Harbor encourages friends and family to visit their loved ones in the hospital.
 Sometimes, seeing a familiar face in an environment the patient is not used to can be calming and help speed the recovery process.
 Generally visitors are welcome at any hour, however some patients require extended rest for healing and scheduled visiting hours from 10:00 a.m. to 8:30 p.m. may be applicable.
 If you have questions about visiting times, please check with the patient’s nurse.
 In the interest of the patient's comfort and safety, the number of ICU visitors should be limited to no more than two at a time.
 Visitors who have colds or other infections should stay at home until they are well.

-Parking spaces for patients and visitors are clearly marked in the front rows of the hospital parking areas.
-If you have driven your own car to the hospital, there is no problem leaving it parked for the duration of your stay.
+Parking spaces for patients and visitors are clearly marked in the front rows of the medical center parking areas.
+If you have driven your own car to the medical center, there is no problem leaving it parked for the duration of your stay.

 Safety and Security

 - We strive to provide a safe and secure environment for patients and visitors.
 We would like to recommend the following measures to keep you safe and your valuables secure.

 - Please do not leave any items, even insignificant items like change or clothing, visible in a parked car.

 - Please do not leave valuables such as jewelry, cash, credit cards or a checkbook in your room

 - Please ask a family member to take your valuables home.
 If that is not possible, notify your nurse, and your valuables may be secured in an envelope in the hospital safe.
 They will be returned to you upon discharge.
 Peace Harbor does not accept responsibility for items of value unless they are kept in the safe.

 - Please remind your visitors to not leave their possessions and valuables in their vehicles, waiting areas, dining room or your room.